 The passenger vehicle accommodates 10 persons (during peak hours), a cargo vehicle can carry 4,000 kg load, the motors are 80 and 40 kW, respectively, with the energy delivered through wheel which contact the current conducting rail heads (the right and the left) allowing to reach the speed 300 km/h.
 The drive can be designed as two motor wheels 40 kW each.
-A perfect shape of the vehicle body has been selected with the aerodynamic resistance factor Cx=0.075 (the model was tested in the aerodynamic tube) allowing to minimize the aerodynamic losses and noise at high speeds.
+A perfect shape of the vehicle body has been selected with the aerodynamic resistance factor $C_x=0.075$ (the model was tested in the aerodynamic tube) allowing to minimize the aerodynamic losses and noise at high speeds.
+Further work on the vehicle body shape provided reduction of the aerodynamic resistance factor C_x to 0.05...0.06.

 To reach 400 km/h the power of the motor of the passenger vehicle should be increased to 200 kW and to 400 kW to reach 500 km/h.
-For the cargo vehicles to reach the same speeds it is enough to have a motor which is twice less powerful than that of the passenger vehicle (the front surface area of the cargo vehicle is two times less)
+For the cargo vehicles to reach the same speeds it is enough to have a motor which is twice less powerful than that of the passenger vehicle (the front surface area of the cargo vehicle is two times less).